nimitmk7/knowledge-treasure/Artificial Intelligence/Logical Reasoning.md

 ![[Pasted image 20240406105655.png]]
 - **Performance measure**: +1000 for climbing out of the cave with the gold,       –1000 for falling into a pit or being eaten by the wumpus, –1 for each action taken, and –10 for using up the arrow.
 The game ends either when the agent dies or when the agent climbs out of the cave.

 - **Environment**: A $4 \times 4$ grid of rooms, with walls surrounding the grid.
-The agent al- ways starts in the square labeled $[1,1]$, facing to the east.
+The agent always starts in the square labeled $[1,1]$, facing to the east.
 The locations of the gold and the wumpus are chosen randomly, with a uniform distribution, from the squares other than the start square.
 In addition, each square other than the start can be a pit, with probability 0.2.

  - **Actuators**: The agent can move **Forward**, TurnLeft by $90^◦$, or TurnRight by $90^◦$.
 The agent dies a miserable death if it enters a square containing a pit or a live wumpus.
 (It is safe, albeit smelly, to enter a square with a dead wumpus.)
 If an agent tries to move forward and bumps into a wall, then the agent does not move.
 The action **Grab** can be used to pick up the gold if it is in the same square as the agent.
 The action **Shoot** can be used to fire an arrow in a straight line in the direction the agent is facing.
 The arrow continues until it either hits (and hence kills) the wumpus or hits a wall.
 The agent has only one arrow, so only the first Shoot action has any effect.
 Finally, the action **Climb** can be used to climb out of the cave, but only from square $[1,1]$.

 - **Sensors**: The agent has 5 sensors, each of which gives a single bit of information:
 	- In the squares directly (not diagonally) adjacent to the wumpus, the agent will perceive a **Stench**.
 	- In the squares directly adjacent to a pit, the agent will perceive a  **Breeze**.
 	- In the square where the gold is, the agent will perceive a **Glitter.**
 	- When an agent walks into a wall, it will perceive a **Bump**.
 	- When the wumpus is killed, it emits a woeful **Scream** that can be perceived anywhere in the cave.